Suzhal (film): Production

 Director R. Jayakumar had been associated with theatre scene in Chennai since the early 1990s and opted to make his directorial debut with editor B. Lenin's guidance.
 Atul Kulkarni was signed to play a key role along with 10 newcomers, including Fariz, who played the main lead.
 The film was shot for ten days on a ship heading towards Lakshadweep.

 Soundtrack

-The music was composed by L. Vaidyanathan's son Ganesh, who did the rerecording for Pesum Padam (1987).